MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/achievements-2017/simplified-achievements.md

 No. All achievements for a title must use the same Achievements system.

-### If I want to try out each Achievements system after the First Approved date, can I use different Achievements systems between different dev sandboxes?

-The Achievements system used by your title is set at the product level.
-If your title’s service configuration has not been published to RETAIL, you can try out each Achievements system in your dev sandboxes.
-For more information, see [Enable Achievements 2017 (XDP)](#_Enable_Simplified_Achievements).
-Note that changing your Achievements system will cause the deletion of all of your title’s configured & published achievements in all sandboxes.

 ### Does Achievements 2017 also include offline unlocks?

-If the title unlocks an achievement whiel the device is offline, the UpdateAchievement API will automatically queue the offline unlock requests and will auto-sync to Xbox Live when the device has reestablished network connectivity, similar to the current Cloud-Powered Achievements system’s offline experience.
+If the title unlocks an achievement while the device is offline, the Update_Achievement API will automatically queue the offline unlock requests and will auto-sync to Xbox Live when the device has reestablished network connectivity, similar to the current Cloud-Powered Achievements system’s offline experience.
 Achievements unlocks will not occur while the user is offline.

 ### I see a new “AchievementUpdate” event in XDP.
 If my title uses that event, does that mean it has Achievements 2017?

 The *AchievementUpdate* base event is required by Xbox Live for backend purposes.
 You can safely ignore it.
 If your title configures an event using this base event type, those event writes will be ignored by Xbox Live.
 Titles that are built on the Cloud-Powered Achievements system should continue to configure their events by using the other base event types.
 Titles that are built on the Achievements 2017 system need not configure *any* events for achievement purposes.

-### How do I disable Achievements 2017 for my title?

-If your title is set to use the Achievements 2017 system and you wish to use the Cloud-Powered Achievements system instead, follow the [Enable Achievements 2017 (XDP)](#_Enable_Simplified_Achievements) instructions *except* set the **Achievements configuration system** toggle to *Achievements 2013.*

-If your title is created after the Mandatory date, you cannot disable the Achievements 2017 system for your title.